Skip to Main Content

 Production: On-Set Execution in a Compact Country

 During filming, the fixer becomes the operational nerve centre.
-In Malta, that means managing relationships with Heritage Malta site wardens who control access to filming locations in real time, coordinating with police for road closures in Valletta where alternate routes are limited, and troubleshooting problems that are uniquely Maltese — a village band march appearing on a street you have permitted, a fishing boat fleet returning to Marsaxlokk harbour during your wide shot, or a sudden sirocco wind filling the air with Saharan dust.
+In Malta, that means managing relationships with Heritage Malta site wardens who control access to filming locations in real time, setting up with police for road closures in Valletta where alternate routes are tight, and troubleshooting problems that are uniquely Maltese — a village band march appearing on a street you have permitted, a fishing boat fleet returning to Marsaxlokk harbour during your wide shot, or a sudden sirocco wind filling the air with Saharan dust.
 The fixer translates not just language but context: explaining to the director why the local crew breaks for lunch at a specific time, communicating to a Maltese vendor why the production needs a turnaround faster than the island's usual pace.
-On documentary shoots, fixers arrange interviews, identify local contributors, and provide editorial context about Maltese politics, religion, or maritime culture that shapes the story.
+On documentary shoots, fixers arrange interviews, identify local contributors, and give editorial context about Maltese politics, religion, or maritime culture that shapes the story.

 Cash Rebate Administration and Legal Compliance